SymWhy/SkyCAT-SE/README.md

 >\
 >|__ Skyrim - Animations.bsa\

-Also go into `animationdata\yourcreatureproject.txt` and change the file paths to your creature's behavior and character hkx files.\
+Go into `animationdata\yourcreatureproject.txt` and change the file paths to your creature's behavior and character hkx files.\
+Run `skycat getchecksum [animation path]` on one of your animations and copy down the first line.
+Replace the vanilla paths with this one.
+(Check [here](https://drive.google.com/file/d/1e35NtA9qIPGBgWDvMb5eTqEJLPM_kG1c/view?usp=sharing) for the translated paths.
+Note that some use different paths to killmove animations.
+Skip those, they are beyond the scope of this tutorial.)\
 Double check the paths in your plugin, and make sure they match up to your new hkx names.\
 Run `skycat append [yourproject]` with your project name.\
+Implement the race and npc records for your creature in the CK.\
 Your new creature should now animate properly.

 ## Installation